CloudNetService/website/versioned_docs/version-3.4/commands/report.md

 ---

 The `report` command is a useful command to gather information about the Cloud.
-This can be requested in the [support](../index.md#support), so that better help can be provided.
+This information can be requested in the [support](../index.md#support), so that better help can be provided.

 Permission: `cloudnet.command.report`
 Aliases: `report`, `reports`